daozhao/apprtc-go/README.md

   -cert string
     	cert pem file  (default "./mycert.pem")
   -httpport int
-    	The TCP port that the server listens on (default 8080) -httpsport int
+    	The http port that the server listens on (default 8080) -httpsport int
-    	The TCP port that the server listens on (default 8888) -key string
+    	The https port that the server listens on (default 8888) -key string
     	cert key file  (default "./mycert.key") -room-server string